quantumlib/Stim/doc/python_api_reference_vDev.md

     if in the previous example there was a third qubit in the |0> state, then both `stim.PauliString("XX_")` and `stim.PauliString("XXZ")` are valid kickbacks.

-    Measurements with determinist results don't have a Pauli kickback.
+    Measurements with deterministic results don't have a Pauli kickback.

     Args:
         target: The index of the qubit to measure.